jthusm17/Winona/Zesto.md

 # Zesto's

-Zesto's, also know as *Penguin Zesto's*, is a popular local restaurant that serves food, as well as
+Zesto's, officially known as *The Penguin Zesto's*, is a popular local restaurant that serves food, as well as

 delictible treats like ice cream (I recommend the *Chocolate Dip*).
 It are located at both the East